cheuktingli/psitip/README.rst

  - **Caution.** :code:`model.set_rate` must be called **after** all calls of :code:`model.add_node` and :code:`model.add_edge`.

+- (Optional) :code:`model &= r` specifies that the model satisfies the conditions in r (:code:`Region`).
+E.g. see `Example 2: Less noisy and more capable broadcast channel`_.

 After a setting is specified, call:

 - :code:`model.get_inner()` to obtain an inner bound (:code:`Region`).

  - Use :code:`model.get_inner(convexify = True)` instead to convexify the region using a time sharing random variable.
+Default is automatic (time sharing random variable is added only when it enlarges the inner bound, e.g. for multiple access channel, though the automatic check is not always accurate).
+The returned region is a valid inner bound regardless of whether :code:`convexify` is turned on or not.

  - If this is taking too long, use the option :code:`ndec_mode = "min"` for :code:`model.add_node` mentioned before.

 - :code:`model.get_outer()` to obtain an outer bound (:code:`Region`).

  - Note that the outer bound includes all past/future random variables, and is not simplified.
 Though this is useful for checking other outer bounds.
 For example, :code:`(model.get_outer() >> r).check_getaux()` checks whether :code:`r` is an outer bound (by checking whether the outer bound implies :code:`r`), and if so, outputs the choices of auxiliaries for the proof.
 If :code:`r` is an inner bound, this checks whether :code:`r` is tight.

+ - Use :code:`model.get_outer(convexify = True)` instead to explicitly add the time sharing random variable.
+Default is automatic (time sharing random variable is added only when it is necessary, e.g. for multiple access channel).
+The returned region is a valid outer bound regardless of whether :code:`convexify` is turned on or not.

 - :code:`model.graph()` to obtain a graphical representation of the setting (Graphviz graph).